 We get the feeling right away that something is not completely right with Oliver, and that sets a dark tone right from the start.
 Oliver’s character is a unique one to follow and interesting to get to know.
 Russell Geoffrey Banks does a brilliant job portraying Oliver and Margaret Roche as Mama, was hilariously fun, over-the-top and crazy.
 There were a few very creepy moments, due to the cinematography, art direction and Banks’ acting, which really touched me.
 Sophia’s character was almost a breath of fresh air and it gave the story a new and exciting way to go.
 There was a montage towards the ending which I completely loved and I liked the way that it ended, because to me it felt very poetic, and if you ever get the chance to watch this film, please do so.

-Of course, no good tragedy exists without a proper tragic character to built it around, and if there was going to be one aspect of Who's Watching Oliver that absolutely had to be nailed, it was Oliver himself.
+Of course, no good tragedy exists without a proper tragic character to build it around, and if there was going to be one aspect of Who's Watching Oliver that absolutely had to be nailed, it was Oliver himself.
 Thankfully Russell Geoffrey Banks absolutely smashes it in this regard, turning in a performance that bears remarkable similarities to Billy Bob Thornton's Karl in Sling Blade.
 He's awkward, and withdrawn in his demeanor, yet simultaneously capable and lethal bringing a sense of instability and unpredictability to the character.
 One minute you're sympathetic to Oliver's plight, and the next, repulsed.
-It makes for a dynamic enough tempo to keep you engaged through the film's 90 minute runtime.
+It makes for a dynamic enough tempo to keep you engaged through the film's ninety-minute runtime.
 Hopefully, we continue to see an upward trend in Banks' acting career (this being a massive improvement over his work in Ghost House), as it'll only mean some incredible things when paired with the kind of productions that can properly leverage his talents.

 Not that this writing collaboration doesn't, but it's clearly obvious Banks - as Oliver - is by and large the best thing going here.
 Otherwise, the script is a little dry (reminding me of a Yorgos Lanthimos film, but without the subtly interjected humor or absurdity), the soundtrack is suitable if not safe, and the rest of the performances range from wooden to cartoonishly bombastic (Oliver's mom in particular, is played like a drunken slosh, delivering her lines in the most slurred, off-kilter way possible).
 Ultimately, It only just passes muster - but if you're looking for something gruesome (and heartfelt) to pass the time, go on, watch Oliver.